 Here are some things you can try when your child has discomfort from a fever:

 - Herbs.
 Herbs can increase comfort without interfering with the infection-fighting action of a fever.
 Elder flower and yarrow induce sweating and are helpful in managing hot fevers.
 Other herbs to use for fever in children include peppermint, chamomile, red clover, and rosemary.
 Make a tea of any or all of the above, sweetened with a little honey (never give honey to a child under a year old).
 Ginger is a warming herb to use when your child has a fever with chills.
 You can give your child a tea of ginger and honey, or have him try a ginger foot bath.
-Grate a piece of fresh ginger and cover it with boiling water; let the water cool down, then soak your child’s feet in it.
+Grate a piece of fresh ginger and cover it with boiling water; let the water cool down a bit, then soak your child’s feet in it.

 - Aromatherapy.
 Lemon, lavender, thyme, and pine are all scents that are soothing for fevers and contain immune-boosting properties.
 Give your child a bath with a few drops of any or all of these oils, or put them in an aromatherapy diffuser in your child’s room.
-To cool a child down, put a cloth dipped in a cool tea of lavender on his forehead.
+To cool a child down, put a cloth dipped in a cool tea of lavender on her forehead.

 - Homeopathy.
 Aconite is often indicated in the early stages of illness.
 Belladonna is for fever with flushed cheeks and dilated pupils.
 Nux Vomica is for fevers resulting from overindulgences such as overeating or not getting enough sleep.
 Pulsatilla is for fevers that involve runny noses, tears, and clinginess.
 For more information, see Homeopathic Medicine at Home.

 - Hydrotherapy.
 For mild fevers of 99 to 102 degrees F., a hot-to-tolerance bath or footbath will raise your child’s body temperature.
 An “artificial fever” of this sort can theoretically break the fever and speed the healing.
 To bring down a higher fever, you could try a tepid sponge bath.
 Never put your child in water so cold that he shivers, or so hot that it is uncomfortable.